obewds/vueventus/docs/getting-started.md

 # Getting Started

 This guide will walk through installing and setting up VueVentus along with [Vite.js](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), [Vue.js](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/).
-The guide will finish with a test drive of teh VvButton component, to provide a quick working example of how to iterate with design system components and atomic classes.
+The guide will finish with a test drive of the VvButton component, to provide a quick working example of how to iterate with design system components and atomic classes.

 <br>